Which industries are the most digital? How the digital leaders are already winning the digital race

 As a quick recap, in case you have not read my earlier post, the four types of digital maturity as defined by the report are:

 Beginners: These firms do very little with advanced digital capabilities, but may be using more traditional systems such as ERP or e-commerce.
-Probably have a twitter account and a facebook page but not much in the way of real social business.
-They are also unlikely to have a digital savvy leadership team in place so are not planning any type of transformation management.
+They probably have a Twitter account and a Facebook page but not much in the way of real social business.
+They are also unlikely to have a digital-savvy leadership team in place so are not planning any type of transformation management.

 Fashionistas: Companies in this quadrant have implemented or experimented with many “sexy” digital applications – some creating value and others not.
 They most likely have not implemented these digital initiatives with a real strategy linking them all together because most are experiments or pilots – or perhaps are just “ticking the boxes” that they are “doing social media”